datenstrom/yellow-newtheme/README.md

 ## How to make an extension

-Create a new repository on GitHub or Codeberg.
-For example click on `Use this template` in the top-right corner.
-Edit the README file in your repository.
-Go to "How to install an extension" and replace the download link with the download link of your repository.
+Create a new repository on GitHub or Codeberg, for example click on `Use this template` in the top-right corner.
+Edit the README file in your repository and replace the download link with the download link of your repository.
 [Learn more about making extensions](https://github.com/annaesvensson/yellow-publish).

 ## How to customise a theme